 A Tour of Remembrance, Performance and Education

-To commemorate the centenary of the start of the First World War, Canada’s National Arts Centre Orchestra, led by our renowned Music Director Pinchas Zukerman, will embark on a tour of the United Kingdom in October.
-This tour will explore the themes of remembrance and healing through music in over 50 education and performance events, and showcase the brilliant work of Canadian composers and the NAC Orchestra's musicians, both as performers and as educators.
-Join the NAC Orchestra on this musical journey through history.
+To commemorate the centenary of the start of the First World War, Canada’s National Arts Centre Orchestra, led by our renowned Music Director Pinchas Zukerman, embarked on a tour of the United Kingdom in October 2014.
+This tour explored the themes of remembrance and healing through music in over 50 education and performance events, and showcased the brilliant work of Canadian composers and the NAC Orchestra's musicians, both as performers and as educators.
+Explore the stories, videos and photos of the NAC Orchestra's musical journey through history.

 Edinburgh Canada’s NAC Orchestra at Usher Hall

 London Canada’s NAC Orchestra at Royal Festival Hall,…

 Oct 27, 2014

 Oct 29, 2014